oborys/webex_roullete/README.md

 }
 ```

-For reading data, you need to filtered webhook as in the sample below, and get JSON data by webhook ID:
+For reading data, you need to filtered webhook as in the sample below and get JSON data by webhook ID:

 ```
 if webhook['resource'] == 'attachmentActions':
             result = send_webex_get('https://webexapis.com/v1/attachment/actions/{}'.format(webhook['data']['id']))
 ```

-In response, you can find key `"inputs"` where you can parse all inputs from the user
+In response, you can find the key `"inputs"` where you can parse all inputs from the user.
 ```
 {
    "id":"Y2lzY29zc.............VEFDSE1FTlRfQUNUSU9OLzBiMT..........QtMTFlYS05MzA3LTg3ZjgwOTQ........NQ",